 Table of Contents

 Infrastructure monitoring is the process of collecting and analyzing data about a system or application.
-It can be used to detect and identify issues before they impact users and to identify and resolve issues after users are impacted.
+It can be used to detect and identify issues before they impact users, as well as to identify and resolve issues after users are impacted.

 There are two main types of infrastructure monitoring: agentless and agent-based.
 Both have their advantages and challenges, so an ideal solution would be to use one that meets your requirements: